Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Added optional backend process for html widgets that can run as user and query system internsal, communicate with the widget.

+- [x] Draw with GSK instead of Cairo for selection and other rectangles, optimize GPU vs CPU use.

+- [x] Code clean up.

 **FIXES**